HilscherAutomation/netPI-netx-ethernet-lan/README.md

 STEP 4.
 Press the button *Actions > Start/Deploy container*

-Pulling the image may take a while (5-10mins).
-Sometimes it may take too long and a time out is indicated.
-In this case repeat STEP 4.

-### Container access

-The container starts the SSH server, the netX network interface daemon of `cifx0`.
-In `bridged` mode it configures the interface according to the set environment variables.
-If the variable IP_ADDRESS is not found configured an ip address of 192.168.253.1 at subnet mask 255.255.255.0 is automatically set.

-You may optionally login to the container with an SSH client such as [putty](http://www.putty.org/) using netPI's IP address at your mapped port.
-Use the credentials `root` as user and `root` as password when asked and you are logged in as user root.

-Use then a command e.g. `ip addr show` to list all available network interfaces.
-You will recognize the additional netX network interface named `cifx0` next to the standard Ethernet interface `eth0`.

-### Container limitations

-The `cifx0` interface DOES NOT support Ethernet package reception of type multicast.

-Since netX network controller is a single resource a `cifx0` interface can only be created on netPI once (in one container) at a time.
+#### Docker command line example

+`docker run -d --privileged --network=host --restart=always --device=/dev/spidev0.0:/dev/spidev0.0 --device=/dev/net/tun:/dev/net/tun -p 22:22/tcp hilschernetpi/netpi-netx-ethernet-lan`

+#### Docker compose example

+A `docker-compose.yml` file could look like this

+    version: "2"

+    services:
+     nodered:
+       image: hilschernetpi/netpi-netx-ethernet-lan
+       restart: always
+       privileged: true
+       network_mode: host
+       devices:
+         - "/dev/spidev0.0:/dev/spidev0.0"
+         - "/dev/net/tun:/dev/net/tun"

-#### Container Ethernet frame throughput
+#### Container Ethernet frame throughput and limitation

-netPI RTE 3's Industrial network controller netX was designed to support all kind of Industrial Networks as device in the first place.
-Its performance is high when exchanging IO data from and to a master PLC and any Host application via IO buffers periodically.
-The controller was not designed to support high performance message oriented exchange of data as used with Ethernet communications.
-This is why the provided `cifx0` interface is a low to mid-range performer but is still a good compromise to the add another Ethernet interface to netPI on demand.
+The netX was designed to support all kind of Industrial Networks as device in the first place.
+Its performance is high when exchanging IO data with a network master across IO buffers.
+It was not designed to support high performance message oriented exchange of data as used in Ethernet communications.
+This is why the provided `cifx0` interface is a low to mid-range performer but is still a good compromise if another Ethernet interface is needed.

-Measurements have shown that around 1MByte/s throughput can be reached across `cifx0` whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached in the middle.
-The reasons for this is the following:
+Measurements have shown that around 700 to 800KByte/s throughput can be reached across `cifx0` only whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached.
+The reasons are:

 * 25MHz SPI clock frequency between netX and Raspberry Pi CPU only
-* User space driver instead of a kernel driver, but enabling its use in a container
+* User space driver instead of a kernel driver
 * 8 messages deep message receive queue only for incoming Ethernet frames
 * SPI handshake protocol with additional overhead between netX and Raspberry Pi during message based communications

-`cifx0` will drop Ethernet frames in case its message queue is being overun at high traffic.
-A TCP/IP based protocol embeds a recovery from this state when frames are lost.
+The `cifx0` LAN interface will drop Ethernet frames in case its message queue is being overun at high LAN network traffic.
+The TCP/IP network protocol embeds a recovery procedure for packet loss due to retransmissions.
 This is why you usually do not recognize a problem when this happens.
-Using single frame communications with no additional protocol for data repetition like the ping command could result in lost frames indeed.
+Single frame communications using non TCP/IP based traffic like the ping command may recognize lost frames.

+The `cifx0` LAN interface DOES NOT support Ethernet package reception of type multicast.

+Since netX is a single hardware resource a `cifx0` interface can only be created once at a time on a Docker host.

 #### Container Driver, Firmware and Daemon